Web Analytics Made Easy -

 2. Pregnancy Complications

-Even if you are able to successfully conceive when you have an untreated STI, during pregnancy there is a risk to your baby.
-For instance, the "American Pregnancy Association" reports that syphilis and herpes can trigger miscarriage, while chlamydia and gonorrhea can cause premature labor.
+Even if you are able to successfully conceive when you have an Untreated STI, during pregnancy there is a Risk to your Baby.

-During vaginal delivery, a baby can contract an infection if you have an STD; gonorrhea can lead to eye infections and pneumonia is a risk with chlamydia, while congenital syphilis and herpes can also occur.
-Additionally, there is a high risk of transmitting HIV or hepatitis B to your baby during birth.
+While Congenital Syphilis and Herpes can also occur.
+Additionally, there is a high risk of transmitting HIV or Hepatitis B to your baby during birth.

 3. Increased Risk of Certain Cancers

-The National Institutes of Health advises that certain strains of the human papillomavirus, which is responsible for genital warts, increase your risk of cervical, penile, mouth, throat and anal cancers.
+The National Institutes of Health advises that certain strains of the Human Papillomavirus, which is responsible for genital warts, increase your risk of

 4. Infection with HIV